Eniola Olumeyan

 Student Researcher, Cornell University

 Hi!
-I am a sophomore at Cornell University pursuing an independent major of Interdisciplinary Studies (Education, Information Science, Psychology).
+I am a junior at Cornell University pursuing an independent major of Interdisciplinary Studies (Education, Information Science, Psychology).
 Through Laidlaw, I am conducting research on the social-ecological impacts of Indonesia's capital relocation and am excited to explore the intersection between bioacoustics, Indigenous knowledge, and public education.
 Feel free to connect with me on here or on LinkedIn!

 Finn Kelly McHugh